gia-lexa/fast-api-rate-limiter/README.md

 Security is a central focus for me as a backend engineer—I especially enjoy authentication, secure access control, and API protection.
 This project is a **practical demonstration of my ability to design and implement security-first APIs**, enforcing **strict rate limits, blocking abuse, and ensuring scalable request management**—essential in modern cloud-based authentication and API security systems.

-This tool is being build iteratively building off the original rate limiting pattern into patterns that are more complex and dynamic.
+This tool is being built iteratively starting with the original rate limiting pattern, Fixed Window, and moving on to implementations that are more complex and dynamic.
 Examples of previous iterations can be seen in previous commits.
 - Fixed window ✅
 - Sliding window ✅
 - Leaky Bucket ✅
 - Token Bucket (in progress)
 - JWT-based API Keys

-  Once those are complete, I'll move onto infrastructure rate limiting, in addition to adding monitoring and logging.
+  Once those are complete, I'll move from application-level rate limiting to infrastructure rate limiting, in addition to adding monitoring and logging.

 ## ✅ What's Already Built
 ### **Scalability & Performance**